paolaUWB/DR16Q/ABSORPTION/README.md

 - These defaults can be changed to other values.
 - When the pdf-graphs of spectra are produced the user can state if they would like to plot all of the spectra even if there are no absorption features or only spectra that contain absorption features based on the prerequistes entered above (i.e. the range of speed, non-shallow value, and broad absorption value).
 - The user can also state whether to 'smooth' the spectra and can set a value for the amount of smoothness.

+### 'FullabsorptionVCent.py'
+- Current version of the absorption.py code
+- Adds multiple options to change where maxs and mins are calculated (default = 0.9 of continuum)
+- Now by default calculates the EW of the trough starting from the continuum line (instead of at 0.9 below the continuum as before)
+- Adds average depth and weighted central velocity calculations to each trough
+- Fixes several minor bugs with depth and Vmax calculations

+### 'DebugFullAbsorptionVcent.py'
+- Debug version of FullabsorptionVCent.py
+- Removes modules to fold them all into the same program, allowing easier debugging
+	- Contains Fullabs_function_moduleVCentCalc.py within it

 ### `OUTPUT_FILES` --> textFILES
 - Text file with :BI, v mins, v maxs, BI individual, equivalent width individual and depth.